Dallinger/Dallinger/docs/source/docker_tutorial.rst

 Docker tutorial
 ===============

-If you're new to docker, this tutorial will o through the basic concepts you need to get started.
+If you're new to docker, this tutorial will go through the basic concepts you need to get started.

 This tutorial assumes you already installed docker and dallinger with the